BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

     php artisan accounts:clear-unconfirmed {days} {--apply} {--and-confirmed}

 The base request will not delete the related accounts by default.
 You need to add `--apply` to remove them.

+### Remove deleted accounts tombstones

+This request will remove the deleted accounts tombstones created after `x days`.

+    php artisan accounts:clear-accounts-tombstones {days} {--apply}

+The base request will not delete the related tombstones by default.
+You need to add `--apply` to remove them.

 ### Set an account admin